chadmv/cmt/README.md

 # cmt
 cmt is a collection of various Maya tools I have written for my personal projects.
-Feel free to use the tools in your own projects or just browse the code for inspiration or to silently judge me.
+Feel free to use the tools in your own projects, browse the code for inspiration, or silently judge me.
+These tools were never meant to be a professional product.
+Many areas are undocumented, I'm always experimenting but feel everyone is free to take and use any of the code in this project.

 Full documentation can be found here: https://chadmv.github.io/cmt